sporeball/sporeball.github.io/pages/works.md

 layout: page
 ---

-otherwise known as *all the things i'm responsible for.*
+otherwise known as *all the things we're responsible for.*

 not all of these projects are officially completed, or even in an active state of development; the "status" underneath each entry should provide some clues.